AlexanderKud/Point_Search_JLP/README.md

 - batch inversion
 - center of the group
 - calculating just x coordinate for the batch

+Timings are relevant to my PC.
+Yours might differ in a great way according to your CPU specs.

 [alexander@alexander-home Point_Search_JLP]$ ./generate_bloom
 [02:00:44] P_table generated